News

 Click HERE to read an editorial from the August 30, 2019 issue of the Cape Codder.

 Cape Cod's waters are part of a natural and wild marine ecosystem with a rich diversity of sea life, including sharks.
-The national seashore is committed to continuing to explore ways to educate the public to help reduce risk when recreating in wild habitats.
+The National Seashore is committed to continuing to explore ways to educate the public to help reduce risk when recreating in wild habitats.

-Link here for the “Be Shark Smart” Video.
+Link here for the “Be Shark Smart” video.
 Learn about the ongoing study of the great white shark, and the basics of shark safety while visiting Cape Cod.